fabioperrella/debugging-with-mastery/intro/slide01.md

 # Case - Netflix fake recommendations app

-Try to uderstand why serie Anita is recommended to every one!?!?!
+Try to uderstand why serie "Vai Anita" is recommended to every one!?!?!

 https://github.com/fabioperrella/fake-netflix-recommendations

 !SLIDE center

 # Understanding the code execution order to understand the "step in" command